-In the first instance, concerns about poor or unsafe practice within must be raised with: Emma Gilbert (Headteacher).
+In the first instance, concerns about poor or unsafe practice within must be raised with: Emma Gilbert (Headteacher)

-Where a staff member feels unable to raise an issue with the Headteacher or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:
+Where a staff member feels unable to raise an issue with Emma Gilbert (Headteacher) or feels that their genuine concerns are not being addressed, other whistleblowing channels may be open to them:

-- A member of the governing body: Dr Katie Mills - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
-Staff can call: 0800 028 0285 or email: help@nspcc.org.uk if: - o they think the concern will not be dealt with properly or - \circ may be covered up - or if they raised a concern but it has not been acted upon or if they are worried they are being treated unfairly.
+- A member of the governing body: Dave Madden (Chair of Governors) - The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+Staff can call: 0800 028 0285 or email: help@nspcc.org.uk if: - they think the concern will not be dealt with properly or - o may be covered up or - if they raised a concern but it has not been acted upon or if they are worried they are being treated unfairly.